Shispare: Notable features

 Muztagh, it commands large drops in three directions (north, east, and south).

 In addition, Shispare has a strikingly large and steep Northeast Face.

-History
+Climbing history

 Climbing began in the Batura Muztagh later than in other parts of the Karakoram.
 Shispare was the first major peak in the range to be successfully climbed, in 1974, by the "Polish-German Academic Expedition" under the leadership of Janusz Kurczab.
 The ascent took 35 days, and during preparations for a second group to try for the summit, one member of the expedition (Heinz Borchers) was killed in an avalanche.

-The first ascent route followed the Pasu Glacier to the East Ridge, between the Pasu and Ghulkin Glacier.
+The first ascent route followed the Passu Glacier to the East Ridge, between the Passu Glacier.